 You may be asked questions about your health when you apply for a policy.
-Companies generally require that a certain period of time elapse before the policy pays for care related to a preexisting condition.
-"Preexisting Conditions" are defined in the Wyoming Insurance Code as a condition that would cause you to seek medical advice, diagnosis, care or treatment, or for which medical advice, diagnosis, care or treatment was recommended or received during the six months immediately preceding the effective date of coverage.
+Companies generally require that a certain period of time elapse before the policy pays for care related to a pre-existing condition.
+"Pre-existing Conditions" are defined in the Wyoming Insurance Code as a condition for which medical advice, diagnosis, care or treatment was recommended by, or received from a provider of health care services, within six (6) months preceding the effective date of coverage of an insured person.